Working with Codistributed Arrays

 MATLAB provides codistributor object properties called

-you can use to determine the exact distribution of an array.
-See Indexing into a Codistributed Array for
+can use to determine the exact distribution of an array.
+See Indexing into a Codistributed Array for more information on

 Distribution of Other Data Types